The Mews House Team

 Counsellor

-Holly worked in the Media industry for two decades before retraining in Transactional Analysis at the Metanoia Institute.
-She joined the Start2Stop Outpatient team in October 2021 after spending time on the Evening Programme as a client in 2017.
+Holly worked in the Media industry for two decades before retraining as a Transactional Analysis Psychotherapist at the Metanoia Institute.
+She joined the Start2Stop team in October 2021 and works across The Mews House Day Care and the Intensive Outpatient Programme as a 121 counsellor and group facilitator.

 She is a passionate advocate of the 12-step process and incorporates her beliefs into her therapeutic work.

-Holly works on both The Mews House Day Care and Start2Stop Evening programmes as a 121 counsellor and group facilitator.
 She has experience of working with eating disorders as well alcohol, substance and process addictions.

 Daisy King